qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 [^safepoint_mechanism]: Safepoint mechanism allows a thread to pause at specific points.
 It can force the paused thread to expose all local variables on stack.
 When a thread is running, a local variable may be in register that cannot be scanned by another thread.
 And scanning a running thread's stack is not reliable due to memory order issues and race conditions.
 One way to implement safepoint is to have a global safepoint flag.
 The code frequently reads the safepoint flag and pause if flag is true.
 There exists optimizations such as using OS page fault handler.

 What about using Wasm's built-in GC functionality?
 It requires mapping the data structure to Wasm GC data structure.
 Wasm's GC data structure allows Java-like class (with object header), Java-like prefix subtyping, and Java-like arrays.

-But it doesn't support:
+The important memory management features that it doesn't support:

+- No weak reference.
+- No finalizer (the code that runs when an object is collected by GC).
+- No interior pointer.
+(Golang supports interior pointer)
+- **GC values cannot be shared across threads**

+It doesn't support some memory layout optimizations:

-- Use fat pointer to avoid object header.
+- Cannot use fat pointer to avoid object header.
 (Golang does it)
-- Add custom fields at the head of an array object.
+- Cannot add custom fields at the head of an array object.
 (C# supports it)
-- Compact sum type memory layout.
+- Don't have compact sum type memory layout.
-- Interior pointer.
-(Golang supports interior pointer)
-- Weak reference.
-- Finalizer (the code that runs when an object is collected by GC).

-But the biggest limitation is: **GC values cannot be shared across threads**.

 ## Multi-threading